C-gyorfi/AWS-knowledge-dump/README.md

 - Classic Load Balancer(v1) HTTP, HTTPS, TCP
   - has fixed hostname
 - Application Load Balancer(v2) HTTP, HTTPS, WebSocket
-  - load balancing multiple application on same machine or accross machines
+  - load balancing multiple application on same machine or across machines
   - support for HTTP/2 and WebSocket
-  - allows routin based on path, hostname or query param
+  - allows routing based on path, hostname or query param
-  - great for containerised apps(docker or ECS)
+  - great for containerized apps(docker or ECS)
   - fixed hostname
   - client of the IP is in the header `X-Forwarded-For`
 - Network Load Balancer(v2) TCP, TLS (secure TCP) & UDP